PatrickJohnDean/Project-3-Orange-Team/README.md

 # Project-3-Orange-Team
-Repository for the Orange Team's Project 3 submission

 PROJECT INTRODUCTION:

 The Bipartisan Infrastructure Law (aka The Infrastructure Investment and Jobs Act) is a historic investment of $1.2 trillion to improve the United States' infrastructure.
 Approximately $110 billion has been appropriated to the improvement for roads and bridges.
 Specifically, the BIL creates $40 billion of new funding for bridge repair, replacement, or rehabilitation.
 As noted in the White House Fact Sheet, this "is the single largest dedicated bridge investment since the construction of the interstate highway system".
 Our country has 45,000 bridges that are considered in poor condition that present safety, climate, and economic issues if not addressed.
 States and cities are preparing infrastructure needs assessments to prioritize projects to submit grant proposals to receive funding.